n8n vs Make vs Zapier: Honest Comparison (2026)

 - n8n.io pricing — Cloud tiers (Starter $24, Pro $60, Business $120, Enterprise custom)

-- n8n self-hosting docs — Community Edition is AGPL-3.0, free forever
+- n8n self-hosting docs — the free Community Edition uses an open license called AGPL-3.0, meaning it stays free to run forever

 - Make.com pricing — Free 1k ops, Core $10.59, Pro $18.82, Teams $34.12